ceph/ceph-csi/docs/ceph-csi-upgrade.md

 ## Upgrading from v3.1 to v3.2

-**Ceph-csi releases from master are expressly unsupported.** It is strongly recommended that you use [official releases](https://github.com/ceph/ceph-csi/releases) of Ceph-csi.
-Unreleased versions from the master branch are subject to changes and incompatibilities that will not be supported in the official releases.
-Builds from the master branch can have functionality changed and even removed at any time without compatibility support and without prior notice.
+**Ceph-csi releases from devel are expressly unsupported.** It is strongly recommended that you use [official releases](https://github.com/ceph/ceph-csi/releases) of Ceph-csi.
+Unreleased versions from the devel branch are subject to changes and incompatibilities that will not be supported in the official releases.
+Builds from the devel branch can have functionality changed and even removed at any time without compatibility support and without prior notice.